isotoma/isotoma.recipe.postdeploy/README.rst

 Post-deploy
 ===========

-This recipe is for people who want to automate checking (or actual application) of post-buildout deployment steps and havent adopted a configuration management system like Yaybu, Puppet or Chef.
+This recipe is for people wanting to ease themselves into configuration management.
+It provides the power of a full configuration management system (Yaybu) but in a way that integrates with your buildout configuration.

-It takes a template Yaybu configuration and allows you to inject settings from your buildout - so the configuration is configured for that one particualar deployment.
-It creates a ``bin/postdeploy`` that you can run with sudo after running buildout.

-When you graduate to server-wide configuration management you can opt to keep your post-deployment configuration with your buildout and just call ``postdeploy`` from your main configuration management tool.
+You can:

+ * Use it as a way to check a task is complete using its "simulate" mode.

+ * More for feels being manually modified outside of your buildout process.

+ * Automate tasks that you normally run after buildout that require elevated
+ * priveleges.

+Of course it can be called by another configuration management tool like Puppet, Chef or even another Yaybu instance when you are ready to level up.

 Basic use